microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 **NOTE**: *One of the features of Intelligent Query Processing, approximate count distinct, does not require database compatibility of 150*

 Now proceed to the Activity to learn an example of how Intelligent Query Processing can accelerate query performance automatically with no application changes.
-All scripts for this activity can be found in the **sql2019lab\01_IntelligentPerformance\iqp** folder.

 <p style="border-bottom: 1px solid lightgrey;"></p>